 My one-pot Easy Zucchini Curry with Chickpeas is an ideal meat free weeknight dinner for the whole family.
-Gently spiced, this creamy courgette curry sauce is ready 25 minutes.
-Goes perfectly with rice or naan bread.
+Gently spiced, this creamy courgette curry sauce is ready in only 25 minutes and is perfect served with rice or naan bread.

 As you probably know by now, I find curries the ideal way to get ahead as they're great for meal planning.
 This curry is fast to prep, and can be made the day before and reheated the following day.
 In fact, as with all curries, it will taste even better the next day.

-Cooking your own curries from scratch is far easier that you might think.
-Adding creamy coconut milk making this simple chickpea and zucchini curry the perfect weeknight meal.
+Cooking your own curry from scratch is far easier that you might think.
+Adding creamy coconut milk makes this simple chickpea and zucchini curry the perfect weeknight meal.

 This vegan curry recipe is dairy free and also suitable for a gluten free diet, just make sure you use gluten free vegetable stock.

 - Why You'll Love This Easy Zucchini Curry Recipe with Chickpeas

 - Easy Zucchini Coconut Curry Ingredient List